maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Icon sprites was a great idea, and then came along icon fonts, and took over the world.
 Fonts or glyphs.
 A glyph is a shape.
 A letters glyph is shaped in such a way that we see and interpret it as a letter.
 Icon fonts use glyphs to create icon imagery, but just like a font, they can be easily rendered on a webpage.
 Their size can be increased and decreased without affecting their weight, unlike an image.
 The larger the image, the more it weighs.
 In fact anything you can do with a font, you can do with an icon font.

+We're going to get right into implementing tthe following icon fonts:

+- Navigation

+  ![][Icon Fonts 1]

+- Social

+  ![][Icon Fonts 2]

-We're going to get right into implementing icon fonts, but before we begin, here are a few references that may interest you, or in the very least are good to have handy:
+...but before we begin, here are a few references that may interest you, or in the very least are good to have handy:

 - [How to make your own icon webfont][DIY Icon Fonts]
 - [HTML for Icon Font Usage][Icon Font HTML]